On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 \subsection{Implications of Our Main Results}

-We next discuss some implications of our characterization result for ordinal preferences, first to derive characterization results for cardinal preferences (valuations), and then also to derive strong impossibilities for truthful fair allocation of indivisible goods to agents with additive valuations (for mechanisms that are non-bossy and neutral).
-These impossibilities are in sharp contrast to known results which demonstrate that good fairness properties can be guaranteed by allocation algorithms (that are not truthful).
+We next discuss some implications of our characterization result for ordinal preferences, first to derive characterization results for cardinal preferences (valuations), and then also to derive strong impossibilities for truthful fair allocation of indivisible goods to agents with additive valuations (for mechanisms that are non-bossy and neutral), {even with ties}.
+These impossibilities are in sharp contrast to known results, which demonstrate that good fairness properties can be guaranteed by allocation algorithms (which are not truthful).